bin3xish477/3agL3/README.md

-# Pysniff
+# 3agL3
-Sniffing network traffic with Python for real-time analysis or network traffic aggregation.
+Sniffing network traffic with Python for real-time or PCAP analysis.

 ## > Requirements
 ```